 The Angels Billabong can be found on the far most western tip on Nusa Penida’s coastline.

-When you arrive at Angel’s Billabong there is a carpark on the cliffs you will be asked to pay a parking fee of 10,000 IDR.
+When you arrive at Angel’s Billabong there is a parking lot on the cliffs you will be asked to pay a parking fee of 10,000 IDR.

 I found a small tree to park the scooter in the shade because the seat can heat up in the sun very quickly.
 There are signposts leading the way down the steps to Angel’s Billabong, so you won’t get lost.